vijaymathew/slogan/README.md

-Slogan is a general purpose, high-level, expression oriented programming language.
+Slogan is a general purpose, high-level, expression oriented programming language with facilities for distributed computing built into its core.

-This project strives to achieve the following goals:

-    1. Design a language that is easy to learn.

-       Slogan is designed around a couple of simple concepts.
-       Its syntax is designed to be familiar to the vast majority of programmers.

-    2. Design a language that scales well.

-       Once the basics are mastered, no new syntax or concept needs to be learned to program in the large.

-    3. Build a language runtime that has distributed computing built-into its core.

-This implementation, built on top of the Gambit Scheme platform, is the specification of the language.
-It also acts as a playground for language design ideas.
-It comes with an interpreter and a compiler that generates platform specific executable binaries.
+This implementation comes with an interpreter and a compiler for generating platform specific executable binaries.

 ###Building and running Slogan